 So they planted that seed and they just came back and they kept watering me and gave me that knowledge and their love.
 They are showing me that everything is possible.

 I went to a community college here in South Haven.
 It’s very affordable, which is why I decided to go to Lake Michigan College.
 I got my associate’s there in applied science, and I also got a certificate to be a registered dental assistant, so that’s what I’m working in now.

 “If I would’ve known that there were careers within the church, I definitely would have went that route, but I didn’t know until I met the sisters and they are showing me a different world.”

 We still have further to go and more to learn from them, and from us.
 I know that there are a lot of great leaders who were here tonight and they definitely are trying to do better, not just for themselves, but for their families, to be one with God spiritually and build a structure and a formation that they want to see in the future.

 I know that St. Basil has a youth group.
 I haven’t been very involved in it and I know it needs work, but I think I need to learn a little bit more before I go in there.
 I want to be that leadership.
 I want to be that person where I can plant these little seeds in these little kids and show them the way.

-Catholic Extension helps strengthen the Catholic Church in the poorest areas of the United States.
+Catholic Extension works in solidarity with people in some of the poorest areas of our country.
 With the support of donors like you, Catholic Extension helps empower Catholic leaders to make a difference in their communities.